nus-cs2103-AY2021S2/tp/docs/team/austenjs.md

-**semester.config is a desktop application for managing your tasks.**
-While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+**semester.config is a desktop application for managing your tasks.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
-## Summary Of Contributions
+### Summary Of Contributions
-### Code Contributed
-You can see my contribution [here](https://nus-cs2103-ay2021s2.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&since=&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false&tabOpen=true&tabType=authorship&tabAuthor=austenjs&tabRepo=AY2021S2-CS2103-T14-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false).
+Code Contributed: You can see my contribution [here](https://nus-cs2103-ay2021s2.github.io/tp-dashboard/?search=&sort=groupTitle&sortWithin=title&since=&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=false&tabOpen=true&tabType=authorship&tabAuthor=austenjs&tabRepo=AY2021S2-CS2103-T14-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false).
-### Enhancements implemented
+#### Enhancements implemented
 I implemented 3 main features:
 1. `DeadlineDate`,`DeadlineTime`, and `Status` attributes for Task which will be useful for users;
 2. `done` command to indicate a task in all tasks list to be done; and,